Ragdoll Cats At A Glance:

 The breed became registered in 1971 and there were strict restrictions on how they were to be bred and sold.

 Even today, the number of Ragdoll cats is still fairly small, especially compared to the other cat breeds of the world.
+Most registries now recognize the breed, including the American Cat Fanciers Association and The International Cat Association.
+Ragdolls are not outcrossed to any other breeds.

 So basically, this cat breed was created by a Persian cat making her way across the neighborhood until she mated with the perfect breed combination to create this “dream’ Ragdoll cat.